LESSON PLAN

 Questions:

-1. How tall can gorillas be?
+tall can gorillas be?

-a. one hundred and eighteen
+one hundred and eighteen

-b. one hundred eighty
+one hundred eighty

-c. eighteen hundred
+c.

 d. two hundred

-2. What is the purpose of the text above?
+is the purpose of the text above?

-a. to retell about gorillas
+to retell about gorillas

-c. to entertain the gorillas
+to entertain the

-d. to explain gorillas
+to explain

-e. to describe gorillas
+to describe gorillas

-3. What does paragraph 1 tell us about?
+does paragraph 1 tell us about?

 a.
-The size of gorillas
+The size of

 b.
 The largest gorillas